rockstor/rockstor-website/content/features/_index.md

 ---

-Rockstor is a Linux and BTRFS powered storage operating system with advanced NAS and Cloud Storage features, supporting multiple architectures like AMD64/ARM64EFI/Ten64 and more.
+Rockstor is a Linux and BTRFS powered storage operating system with advanced NAS and Cloud Storage features, supporting multiple architectures: AMD64 & ARM64EFI.
 <!--more-->
 Compatible with commodity hardware - managed with ease via browser.
 For Small to Mid-size organizations looking for **Anti-Bitrot** flexible storage.